 Population and management

 Wood ducks are also called woodies.
-These ducks have a mild flavor, and are considered very good to eat.
+Unlike most ducks, wood ducks have a strong grip and can perch on branches.